 This volume provides a theoretically and empirically-grounded study of the significance of landscape in the experience of Christian pilgrimage across different denominations and its intersection with cultural heritage and tourism.
 The book focuses on pilgrimages to Meteora (Greece), Subiaco (Italy)...

-John Eade, Dionigi Albera
+Edited By John Eade, Dionigi Albera

 June 28, 2018